jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 To perform this analysis you have to input two datasets:

-Yes set**:** This is the set of genes that you want to analyze, for example these can be genes the expression of which has changed in an experiment (test set).
+**Yes set**:  This is the set of genes that you want to analyze, for example these can be genes the expression of which has changed in an experiment (test set).
 Tables with Ensembl gene IDs can be used as input in this column.
 In case you have a file with different identifiers, you can first use the Convert table function in the Data manipulation folder.

-No set**:** This is the set of background genes (control set).
+**No set**: This is the set of background genes (control set).
 This again should be a gene table with Ensembl gene IDs as input.

 These two datasets might be taken from the output tables of previous analyses;
-see, e.g., Detect differentially expressed genes (Section 10.2).
+see, e.g., Detect differentially expressed genes as described previously.

-Species**:** A pull down menu allows you to select the biological species according to the species of your Yes and No gene sets.
+**Species**: A pull down menu allows you to select the biological species according to the species of your Yes and No gene sets.
 Currently, the analysis can be done for human, mouse and rat genes.

-From**:** You can indicate the gene region where the search for putative TFBS should be done.
+**From**: You can indicate the gene region where the search for putative TFBS should be done.
 Here, you enter the 5’ border of the region, relative to the transcription start site (TSS) as it is annotated in the current version of Ensembl.

-To**:** Here, you enter the 3’ border of the region relative to the TSS.
+**To**: Here, you enter the 3’ border of the region relative to the TSS.

-Profile**:** This is a predefined set of positional weight matrices with a particular threshold.
+**Profile**:  This is a predefined set of positional weight matrices with a particular threshold.
 By default, the TRANSFAC® profile *vertebrate_non_redundant_minSUM* is applied.
 You can use other available TRANSFAC® profiles.
 Alternatively, you can apply profiles in the GTRD database.
-Currently, there are three profiles included in the GTRD database; they depend on the threshold for matrices: strong threshold (with an Individual Probability Score (IPS) higher than 6), moderate threshold (with IPS higher than 5), and weak threshold (with IPS higher than 4).
+Currently, there are three profiles included in the GTRD database; they depend on the threshold for matrices: strong threshold (with an Individual Probability Score (IPS) higher than 6), moderate threshold
+(with IPS higher than 5), and weak threshold (with IPS higher than 4).

 You also have the option to import matrices and profiles into the geneXplain platform and use them for your further analysis.

 To perform site search following steps are recommended: